JonathanPrince/loopback-component-fixtures/README.md

  - `errorOnSetupFailure`

-  [Boolean] : Defines whether the API shows/throws an error when fixtures fail to load.  *(default: true)*
+  [Boolean] : Defines whether the API shows/throws an error when fixtures fail to load.  *(default: false)*

   If **true**:
     - Bad fixtures loaded on startup will cause the application to fail with an error.